- Clinical Laboratory Science Internship Program Brochure

 SCIENCE BUILDING CLOSURE UPDATE:

-The CLS Internship Program has moved to Burk Hall 217.
+The CLS Internship Program has moved back to SCI 202.

 SF State's Clinical Laboratory Science (CLS) Internship Program offers a 13-month full-time program that combines 16 weeks of lecture and laboratory instruction on the campus, followed by a 40-week off-campus internship at an affiliated clinical laboratory site.
 Completion of the internship program is required for eligibility to national board certification examinations and the California Clinical Laboratory Scientist license.
 We also offer a distance-learning option (hybrid program), consisting of a curriculum that may be partially offered online.
 See the CLS Hybrid Program FAQ link above for more information.